acfromspace/academia/CS570_Assignment_1/README.md

 a1.c uses a main function and a thread_task function.
 Main creates STACK.txt, the semaphore FLAG, creates 4 threads using pthreads.
 Thread_task for each thread, grabs the semaphore opens STACK.txt and prints its corresponding suit and card based on the amount of times it has written to the file.

 ### To Compile:
-Change directory to "a1", type "make"
+Change directory to "a1", type "make".

 ### To Clean:
-Change directory to "a1", type "make clean"
+Change directory to "a1", type "make clean".

 ### To Operate:
-Change directory to "a1", type "player"
+Change directory to "a1", type "player".

 ### Design decisions:
 We designed according to the homework.
 We each took turns trying to create the a1.c file, but we decided to split up the work via functions and files instead.